Human Rights Initiatives

 Initiatives for LGBT/SOGI

-The NYK Human Resources Group invites external instructors to conduct LGBT training sessions for HR members, including the board member in charge of HR.
-We also run a diversity and inclusion (D&I) training program annually for new employees.
+The NYK Human Resources Group invites external instructors every year to conduct LGBT training sessions for new employees.
+In the fiscal year 2023, we also conducted LGBT training sessions specifically for our Human Resource Group members including responsible officers, and personnel involved in HR matters.
 Through face-to-face talks, lectures on fundamental LGBT issues, and group work, each new employee can gain new awareness and recognize the importance of diversity and inclusion.

 In addition, we promote understanding of LGBT/SOGI through e-learning.
+Furthermore, a training program for the fiscal year 2023, whose theme was Diversity & Inclusion (D&I), and participating employees took the D&I certification exam.
+This exam covers wide range of topics including LGBT, which contributed to the participants' acquisition of foundational knowledge and understanding of social issues.
 We also provide an LGBT consultation service, conduct anonymous surveys, and invite LGBT experts to talk to employees.
 These initiatives aim to foster a greater understanding and acceptance of LGBT within our organizations.

 2023 LGBT and SOGI Awareness Survey Results